Quick summary

 Channel Separation fixes all three problems at once.

 The invoice chasing alone is a bigger drain than most businesses realise.
 A customer agrees to a service, the agent says they'll send an invoice, and then the waiting starts.
 Payment terms of 30 days stretch to 45, then 60.
 Your finance team sends reminders.
 The customer means to pay but keeps forgetting.
 Eventually the money arrives — minus the time your team spent chasing it.
-With Channel Separation, that payment happens during the original call.
-The work is done, the customer is happy, and the money is in your account before the conversation ends.

-How It Actually Works#
+How Channel Separation Actually Works#

 When it's time to enter card details, the audio path between your agent and customer is completely disconnected.
 The customer enters their information using their phone keypad while the system plays instruction messages to each party separately.
 The agent hears hold music and progress messages, so call recordings have no audio gaps.
 It also stops bad actors from asking for card details to be repeated verbally, and removes any possibility of sensitive data being spoken aloud.
 The system delivers consistent audio instructions to both sides, so no agent training is needed.